tudat-team/tudat-space/docs/source/_src_api/integrator_setup/settings.rst

 Integrator Settings
 ###################

 This page lists the available integrators within Tudat(Py) and provides code examples which illustrate their configuration.
-This section does however **not** include detailed descriptions of the integrators' mechanics and applications.
-More information and application examples are taught in the TU Delft Numerical Astrodynamics (AE4868) and Propagation & Optimization (AE4866) courses, or can be found in existing literature on the topic.
-Below, the various integrators in Tudat are discussed.

 .. _simulation_integrator_type_euler: